 Carotid endarterectomies are carried out when 1 or both carotid arteries become narrowed because of a build-up of fatty deposits (plaque).

 This is known as carotid artery disease or carotid artery stenosis.

 - Carotid artery

-- Plaque blocking artery
+- Area of plaque blocking the artery

 If a narrowed carotid artery is left untreated, blood flow to the brain may be affected.